 - How long has the service provider been in business?
 Thousands of virtual assistant providers entered the market during the pandemic.
 Look for one with a strong record of accomplishment.

-- What is its retention rate for customers—it should be in the high 90s.
+- What is their retention rate for customers?
+It should be in the high 90s.
 High turnover is usually a sign of inferior performance.